6.6 Toxicokinetic Modeling

 The solution is reverse toxicokinetics (reverse TK).
 Starting with a specified internal exposure metric (body concentration), solve the TK model in reverse to find the corresponding external exposure that produced that concentration.

 When exposures are long-term and low-level (as environmental exposures often are), then the relevant internal exposure metric is the steady-state concentration.
-In this case, it is useful to remember the linear relationship between \(C_{ss}\) and dose for the httk
+In this case, it is useful to remember the linear relationship between \(C_{ss}\) and dose for the httk TK models.
+It gives you a quick and easy way to perform reverse TK for the steady-state case.

 The procedure is illustrated graphically below.